Asanim/CAM-C1126S2U/README.md

 while the example app is called a sdk, it does nto provide any method to compile or code to interface with the camera or NPU

+of particular interest are the infrared and led floodlights, useful in scenarios of low brightness or monitoring nighttime environments

 ## CAM-CRV1126S2U Specs

     CPU:Quad-Core ARM Cortex-A7，RISC-V MCU